 - 1 teaspoon salt to taste

 - Boil the eggs hard, peel and grate them on the sieve fine.

 - Cut the ham into small strips.3½ oz. ham

 - Melt the butter in a large saucepan and stir in the flour.2 tablespoons butter, 3 tablespoons flour

-- Cook for 2 minutes over low heat until the flour is cooked.
+- Cook for two minutes over low heat until the flour is cooked.

 - Allow cooling to room temperature.

 - Break the woody bottom from the asparagus and get rid of it.
 Do this by holding the bottom of the asparagus and flexing at ⅔ from the bottom.

 - Add the asparagus tops along with the stock and sugar in a saucepan and bring to a boil.2 cups vegetable stock, 1 teaspoon sugar

 - Cook the asparagus for about 10 minutes.

 - Remove with a slotted spoon and place on a plate.

-- Put the rest of the asparagus in the remaining broth to the pan and cook for 20 minutes.
+- Put the rest of the asparagus in the remaining broth in the pan and cook for 20 minutes.